Around Quarry Park

 2 minutes from the A40 near Canaston Bridge, the site is easily accessible but very quiet.
 By car the whole of Pembrokeshire is within easy reach - from St Davids in the north west, the beaches of St Brides Bay to the west and the tourist spots of Tenby and Saundersfoot to the south - all are within 40 minutes drive.

-For families we have Clerkenhill Adventure Farm just 2 minutes away, Folly Farm park and zoo, Oakwood Theme Park, Blue Lagoon Water Park, Heatherton, Anna's Welsh Zoo, Llys-y-Fran Country Park and Hangar Five Trampoline Park - all within 20 minutes drive.
+For families we have Clerkenhill Adventure Farm just 2 minutes away, Folly Farm park and zoo, Oakwood Theme Park, Blue Lagoon Water Park, Heatherton, Anna's Welsh Zoo, Llys-y-Fran Country Park, Wild Lakes wake and aquapark, and Hangar Five Trampoline Park - all within 20 minutes drive.

 If you love walking, it is possible to walk to the site from the Landsker Borderlands trail, which connects with the Knights Way trail though mid Pembrokeshire.
 And our showpiece Pembrokeshire Coast Path has access points all around the county.
 The Preseli hills range run east to west across the north of the county and offer stunning views on a clear day.